Methawat-Pichitpreechapong/Bouncing-Ball-Game/README.md

 # Bouncing_Ball_Game
-This game is "Bounce Master".
+This game is **"Bounce Master"**.
 It's a dynamic arcade-style game where players control a paddle to bounce a ball, break bricks, and navigate challenging levels featuring obstructions, all while competing for high scores.

 **Description**
 "Bounce Master" is an interactive arcade-style game that challenges players to control a paddle, bounce a ball, and strategically break bricks across multiple levels.
 The game introduces dynamic obstacles and varying difficulty, making it a fun and skill-testing experience.
 It combines elements of physics-based simulation for realistic ball dynamics and obstruction interactions, with engaging visuals and mechanics to deliver a classic yet modern gaming experience.